MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/config-options.md

 ---
 title: "Configuring Visual Studio 2017"
-description: "This article describes various Xamarin.iOS configuration options for Visual Studio 2017." ms.prod: xamarin ms.assetid: 22D82244-890D-4325-B3CC-C0AC49130BCA
+description: "This article describes how to configure Visual Studio 2017 for Xamarin.iOS development.
+In particular, it discusses how to configure the installed version of Xamarin.iOS, the iOS toolbar, and the Solution Platforms drop-down menu." ms.prod: xamarin ms.assetid: 22D82244-890D-4325-B3CC-C0AC49130BCA ms.technology: xamarin-ios
-ms.technology: xamarin-ios